Age-dating early quiescent galaxies: high star-formation efficiency, but consistent with direct, higher-redshift observations: Discussion

 \subsection{Environment of ZF-UDS-7329}

 The expectation in $\Lambda$CDM structure formation is that the first collapsed structures are highly clustered \citep{springel06}.
 Observationally, several examples of overdensities have been put forward.
-For example, JADES-GS-z14-0 -- the most distant galaxy known at $z = 14.32$ -- has indeed a neighbour (JADES-GS-z14-1 at $z = 13.9$) and it seems likely that these galaxies are at least mildly associated in an extended large-scale structure \citep{carniani24}.
+For example, JADES-GS-z14-0 -- the most distant galaxy known at $z = 14.32$ -- has indeed a neighbour (JADES-GS-z14-1 at $z = 13.9$) and it seems likely that these galaxies are at least mildly associated in an extended large-scale structure \citep{carniani24_z14}.
 GN-z11 has nine galaxies within $\sim5$ comoving Mpc transverse with photometric redshifts consistent with $z = 10.6$, which is consistent with GN-z11 being hosted by a massive dark-matter halo of $\approx8\times10^{10}~\Msun$ \citep{tacchella23}.
 Furthermore, several galaxy over-densities and proto-clusters have been identified in the Epoch of Reionzation \citep{higuchi19, helton24_overdensity, sun24}.
 Theoretically, semi-analytical models and numerical simulations show that that the cosmic SFR density at $z>5$ is dominated by galaxies in proto-clusters \citep{chiang17, lim24}.
+Recently, \citet{rennehan24} shows that galaxies such as ZF-UDS-7329 indeed have SFHs and formation epochs that are consistent with the most massive galaxies within protocluster cores of galaxy clusters at $z\sim2$.

 As early-forming galaxy, we expect ZF-UDS-7329 to be part of an over-density, and possibly proto-cluster.
 We find that ZF-UDS-7329 has two companions at redshift $z=3.2$.
 These galaxies are ZF-UDS-7542 \citep[MSA ID 13079 from program \#2565;][]{schreiber18, nanayakkara24} and RUBIES-UDS-46261 from program \#4233\footnote{Obtained from the DJA \citep{heintz24_dja}.} \citep{de-graaff24_rubies}, and lie within a projected distances of 12 and 6.5~arcsec, respectively, corresponding to 90 and 50~kpc.
 While RUBIES-UDS-46261 is star forming, ZF-UDS-7542 is a massive, post-starburst galaxy \citep{nanayakkara24}, which suggests a connection with the massive quiescent nature of ZF-UDS-7329 itself.
 The presence and proximity of another massive quiescent galaxy in the vicinity of ZF-UDS-7329 suggests a link between the quiescent nature of these galaxies and their surrounding environment.
 Furthermore, it supports the idea that ZF-UDS-7329 might have undergone a merger-rich history.
 Other massive, quiescent galaxies have been reported to occupy overdensities \citep{de-graaff24}; however, the exact nature of the environment surrounding ZF-UDS-7329 requires further investigation (de~Graaff et al., in~prep.).